Kilij Arslan I: First Crusade

 Because of this easy first victory he did not consider the main crusader army, led by various nobles of western Europe, to be a serious threat.
 He resumed his war with the Danishmends, and was away from Nicaea when these new Crusaders besieged Nicaea in May 1097.
 He hurried back to his capital to find it surrounded by the Crusaders, and was defeated in battle with them on 21 May.
 The city then surrendered to the Byzantines and his wife and children were captured.
-When the crusaders sent the Sultan to Constantinople, to their dismay she was later returned without ransom in 1097 because of the relationship between Kilij Arslan and Alexios I Komnenos.
+When the crusaders sent the Sultan's wife to Constantinople, to their dismay she was later returned without ransom in 1097 because of the relationship between Kilij Arslan and Alexios I Komnenos.

-As result of the stronger invasion, Rum and the Danismends allied in their attempt to turn back the crusaders.
+As result of the stronger invasion, Rum and the Danishmends allied in their attempt to turn back the crusaders.
 The Crusaders continued to split their forces as they marched across Anatolia.
 The combined Danishmend and Rum forces planned to ambush the Crusaders near Dorylaeum on 29 June.
 However, Kilij Arslan's horse archers could not penetrate the line of defense set up by the Crusader knights, and the main body under Bohemond arrived to capture the Turkish camp on 1 July.
-In this battle, the Kilij Arslan and his troops won the respect of his enemy, as the Gesta Francorum states: "had the Turks been Christian, they would be the finest of all races."
+In this battle, Kilij Arslan and his troops won the respect of their enemy, as the Gesta Francorum states: "had the Turks been Christian, they would be the finest of all races."

 Kilij Arslan was defeated and settled for harassing the Crusader army with guerilla warfare and hit-and-run tactics.
 He also destroyed crops and water sources along their route in order to hinder the Crusader Army from collecting supplies, ultimately with little success.